The Big Picture On Alternative Housing:

 (image courtesy of Decoist)

-16. Earth Berms/Hobbit Holes
+Housing Alternative #16: Earth Berms/Hobbit Holes

 We all fell in love with Bilbo Baggins’ hobbit hole in The Lord of the Rings.
-But I didn’t realize people actually built and lived in these until I saw a Welsh guy and his father-in-law build one in the late 2000s.
+But I didn’t realize people built and lived in these until I saw a Welsh guy and his father-in-law build one in the late 2000s.

 See the details of how they built this eco-friendly hobbit hole here.

 You can also buy prefabricated shells to embed in hillsides as earth shelter homes.
-That spares you having to frame out the walls and roof, and offers more moisture protection, but comes with higher costs.
+That spares you having to frame out the walls and roof and offers more moisture protection, but comes with higher costs.
 Learn more at providers like Green Magic Homes.

 As green housing ideas go, hobbit holes offer built-in insulation for energy efficiency.
 They stay cool in the summer, and if you get chilly in the winter, a fireplace, wood-burning stove, or pellet stove can heat the entire house.

-17. Cob Houses
+Housing Alternative #17: Cob Houses

-Cob or cobb is a type of earth masonry, made with subsoil such as clay, fibrous organic material, and sometimes lime.
-Made properly, it’s as strong as concrete, but more attractive, temperature regulating, and environmentally friendly.
+Cob or cobb is a type of earth masonry made with subsoil such as clay, fibrous organic material, and sometimes lime.
+Made properly, it’s as strong as concrete but more attractive, temperature-regulating, and environmentally friendly.

 cob house eco home